-extensions:create-unix-socket &optional type [Function] Creates a unix socket for the unix address family, of type :stream and (on success) returns its file descriptor.

-extensions:create-inet-socket & optional type

-Creates a unix socket for the internet address family, of type :stream and (on success) returns its file descriptor.

-Further, it is desirable to be able to change socket options.
-This is performed by the following two functions, which are essentially wrappers for system calls to getsockopt and setsockopt.

-extensions:get-socket-option socket level optname [Function] Gets the value of option optname from the socket socket . extensions:set-socket-option socket level optname optval [Function] Sets the value of option optname from the socket socket to the value optval.
-For information on possible options and values we refer to the manpages of getsockopt and setsockopt, and to socket.h Finally, the function extensions:close-socket socket Closes the socket given by the file descriptor socket.
+extensions:create-unix-socket &optional type [Function] Creates a unix socket for th e unix address family, of type :stream and (on success) returns its fil e descriptor. extensions:create-inet-socket &optional type [Function] Creates a unix socket for the e internet address family, of type :stream and (on success) returns its file descriptor.
+Further, it is desirable to be which are essentially wrappers able to change socket options.
+This is performed by the following tw s for system calls to getsockopt and setsockopt. o functions, extensions:get-socket-option Gets the value of option op socket level optname tname from the socket socket .
+[Function] extensions:set-socket-option socket level optname optval [Function] Sets the value of option opt For information on possible and to socket.h Finally, the function tname from the socket socket to the value optval. e options and values we refer to the manpages of getsockopt and se etsockopt, extensions:close-socket sock ket [Function]

+Closes the socket given by the file descriptor socket.